nivibalu/Getting-and-Cleaning-Data/CodeBook.md

 #Code Book

-This code book summarizes the resulting data fields in step5.txt (the output from the R code).
+This code book summarizes the resulting data fields in step5.txt (the output from the R script, run_analysis.R)

 Identifiers